 Ineffective idealism could also manifest itself, seeking to look good rather than to do good.
 Governments are, understandably, concerned about perceptions.
-But equity cannot be mainly about perceptions.
-Otherwise it risks not making a difference in people's lives.
+But equity cannot be mainly about perceptions because it would risk not making a difference in people's lives.
 An approach to equity that is centered on perceptions misses the opportunity to engage with the tensions inherent in equity.
 A dose of pragmatism can help here, by identifying clear and tangible goals for equity, clear indicators of whether those goals are being met, and monitoring those indicators over time.

-Pragmatism has its dark side too.
-Ineffective pragmatism is technocracy-or domination by the views of technical experts.
+Pragmatism has its dark side, too.
+Ineffective pragmatism is technocracy, or domination by the views of technical experts.
 The first problem with this is that technical experts may be out of touch with the concerns of the people they are supposed to be helping.
 This might lead to solutions that don't work, are too complex to be sustainable, or address the problem but create new problems.
 A classic example is public assistance programs for unemployed people that cut benefits starting with the first dollar a participant in the program receives from a job.
-Though well-intentioned and a way to make good use of taxpayer dollars, it creates a clear disincentive to work.
+This policy may be well-intentioned as a way to make good use of taxpayer dollars, but it creates a clear disincentive to work.

 Using data about the community's needs can help avoid some of these problems, but data is often imperfect.
-Co-designing solutions with the people who the government is trying to help could, at least, partially overcome the limits of data but, at worst, the technocrat thinks they know best and eschews direct input from community members.
+Co-designing solutions with the people whom the government is trying to help could, at least, partially overcome the limits of data, but at worst, the technocrat thinks they know best and eschews direct input from community members.

 Another problem is that technocrats overlook things like trust, fairness, ethics, and virtue.
-At best, they are seen as "soft" concerns because they are not easily quantified or, at worst, they are ignored entirely.
+At best, they are seen as "soft" concerns because they are not easily quantified, or they may be ignored entirely.
 These concerns could not be more central to budgeting for equity.
 As we have seen, fairness and equity are intertwined, and a nuanced understanding of each is necessary.
 Virtue is necessary because pursuing equity requires empathy and understanding for disadvantaged community members.
 Trust is required for productive conversations on how to reallocate resources to help disadvantaged community members.
-Fairness, virtue, and trust are all characteristics of ethical conduct of public finances.19
+Fairness, virtue, and trust are all characteristics of ethical conduct of public finances.6